-The new Bill Haslam Center for Math and Science at Pellissippi State Community College will house academic classrooms, science and mathematics labs, and faculty offices — relieving overcrowding on the college’s Hardin Valley Campus that has led to classrooms and offices being housed in portable buildings.
+The new Bill Haslam Center for Math and Science at Pellissippi State Community College houses academic classrooms, science and mathematics labs, and faculty offices — relieving overcrowding on the college’s Hardin Valley Campus that had led to classrooms and offices being housed in portable buildings.

 Completion Date: 2021

 Type: New Construction

 Services: Architecture, Interior Design